format> composing pairs, the

 * The OTHER format is "American 6x13" --which mounts up (typically) on 5" wide cards (just heavy photo paper is often rigid enough) and is over-all about a 71% reduction of a standard stereograph (or: "viewcard").

-You can easily turn out both formats on the
+You can easily turn out both

-3rd panel of a "folder" (see below) as a viewing option.
+it on the 3rd panel of a "folder" (see below) as a viewing option.

 Here's how to do it almost totally with your computer: